ADVENTURE TAKES MANY FORMS.

 What does this look like in practice?

-Sometimes we may just sit still and be present or take a walk while we talk, sometimes we may play games (or make them up!), and other days we could go climbing or get coffee.
+Sometimes we may just sit still and be present or take a walk while we talk, other times we may play games (or make them up!), and we might even go climbing or get coffee.
 I scaffold the experiences based on your capacities and trust level.
 This mean that activities will typically start small and nearby home, like going for a walk at the park or playing a card game at a picnic table.
 As we get to know each other better, these experience will expand to other areas like going climbing and other bigger adventures.

 THOSE I WORK WITH